-Looking for a getaway close to home that offers fine food, plenty of history and a chance to explore the great outdoors?
-Only 30 minutes from the Sydney CBD, a weekend in Parramatta delivers all this and more.
+Skye Suites Parramatta offers a fantasic location for a getaway close to home.
+Along with being perfectly located events at Commbank Stadium and the Riverside Theatres, the location also offers fine food, plenty of history right on the doorstop.
+Only 30 minutes from the Sydney CBD, a weekend in Parramatta delivers an easy escape with plenty to see and do.

 We recently spent a two days as guests of SKYE Suites in Parramatta and discovered a lot had changed over the last few years in Australia’s second oldest city and it has plenty to offer visitors.